rgbprocessing/rgbprocessing.github.io/_projects/6_project.md

 **Previous Work**

 This project has evolved through a series of experiments exploring how to segment extremely imbalanced stroke lesions in MRI.
-Initial work evaluated established architectures, including nnU-Net and DeepMedic, used range of hierarchical class groupings, class sampling ratios, and loss functions, including sensitivity-weighted loss to prioritize finding lesions over perfect segmentation.
+Initial work evaluated established architectures, including nnU-Net and DeepMedic, and used range of hierarchical class groupings, class sampling ratios, and loss functions, including sensitivity-weighted loss to prioritize finding lesions over perfect segmentation.
 These experiments established a baseline and revealed the limits of standard imbalance-mitigation strategies for this problem.

 One major limitation of the earlier pipeline was its subject-level sampling scheme.
 Because sampling was performed per brain, rare classes that were absent from many subjects remained underrepresented during training even when class balancing was applied.
 As a result, the most challenging lesion classes continued to be learned poorly, particularly those with very small volume and presence.
 However this adds an additional problem of balancing all of the classes equally during training to maximize learning without overfitting.